besch/youtube-dubbing-server/ARCHITECTURE.md

     - Returns the video ID and the final committed processing status.
   - `getCompletedTranscriptionSegments` (Protected): Fetches the single completed transcription row for a video.
   - `getCompletedAudioChunks` (Protected): Fetches all completed audio chunks for a specific language/voice.
+  - `generateAudioChunk` (Protected): Client-callable action for the Chrome Extension to request generation of a specific audio chunk on-demand (e.g., for seeks or continuous playback).
   - `updateHistory`, `toggleFavorite`, `getFavoriteStatus`, `getFavorites`, `getHistory`, `getSuggestedVideos`, `translateVideoTitle` (Protected): Unchanged.
 - **Internal Actions (`videoInternal.ts` - Called by Supabase Functions):**
   - `internalRequestFullTranscription`: Called by `on-download-complete`.
 Gets full audio URL, starts Replicate job, updates the single `transcription_segments` row (status: `processing`).